- Hernia Surgery

 A ‘hernia’ is a defect in one or more layers of the abdominal wall that allows protrusion of the internal contents through the defect.
 These typically cause pain and discomfort and carry a small chance of becoming incarcerated (stuck) and strangulated, which is when it becomes a surgical emergency.

 Common areas of hernias are the umbilicus, the epigastrium (space between the umbilicus and the bottom edge of the sternum or breast bone) and the groin.
-Mr. Hsee and Mr. Taneja have both performed a high number of hernia operations and have a special interest in performing laparoscopic repairs as well as traditional, open surgery.
+Mr. Taneja has performed a high number of hernia operations and has a special interest in performing laparoscopic repairs as well as traditional, open surgery.
 In most cases, patients typically spend one night in hospital.

 In some cases, particularly in those patients who have had previous abdominal incisions and surgeries, wide and large hernias can develop, known as Incisional or Ventral Hernias.
 In these cases, the abdominal muscles are significantly weak and tend to be retracted, allowing for a large bulk of abdominal contents (mostly intestine) to bulge through.

 Repair of these hernias is challenging and requires special expertise.
-Mr. Taneja and Mr. Hsee both take a particular interest in these types of hernias and perform special techniques of Abdominal Wall Reconstruction with Component Separation (a way of separating the various layers of the abdominal wall to be able to bring them together)
+Mr. Taneja takes a particular interest in these types of hernias and performs special techniques of Abdominal Wall Reconstruction with Component Separation (a way of separating the various layers of the abdominal wall to be able to bring them together)

 The Gallbladder is a non-essential organ that stores bile.
 Bile is a soap like fluid which is produced by the Liver.
 From the Liver, the bile enters the intestine through a pipe known as the Common Bile Duct (CBD).
 The Gallbladder is attached to the CBD.
 Once in the intestine the bile mixes with food, to help with digestion and absorption of nutrients.